- Ebola virus disease (EVD) is a rare, severe infection that occurs throughout sub-Saharan Africa.

 Patterns of transmission are inconsistent with airborne transmission.

-- Risk is high for health care workers (HCWs) and volunteers, especially those involved in caring for EVD patients.
-Implementation of recommended precautions reduces risk, although infections have occurred despite stringent precautions, including modern personal protective gear.
+Risk is low for typical travelers and business travelers and is similarly low for persons visiting friends and relatives, unless the traveler has direct physical contact with infected bodily fluids from sick persons or corpses or sick animals during an epidemic.
+Risk is low for persons with direct contact with bodily fluids of recovered patients.
+Risk is high for health care workers (HCWs) and volunteers, especially those involved in caring for EVD patients.
+Implementation of recommended precautions reduces risk, although infections have occurred despite stringent precautions (including the use of modern personal protective gear).

-In addition, if traveling to affected countries:
+Additionally, if traveling to affected countries:

 - Avoid consumption of bush meats.